 Life is all about creating skills and value and taking those skills and value to the marketplace and what it will return for you.
 Now it also has a social part, a spiritual part as well as a physical part, and we’re going to talk about some of those parts.

 Spiritual qualities make us different from all other creations.
 Now I’m an amateur on that side of it, so I can’t give you a lot of advice there, but I would recommend you be a student of the spiritual side of your nature.
-And whatever you have to read and assimilate to develop in that area, I would strong suggest you do.
+And whatever you have to read and assimilate to develop in that area of personal development, I would strongly suggest you do.

 Then there’s physical appearance.
 Be skillful enough to take care of your appearance in the marketplace.
 It has a lot to do with your acceptance.
 A big share of it is how you appear to other people—on the job, performing, company, community.
-You say, well, people shouldn’t judge you by your appearance.
+You say, “Well, people shouldn’t judge you by your appearance.”
 Well, let me tell you, they do!
-Sure, when people get to know you they’ll judge you by more than what they see, but at first they’re going to take a look.
-So, physical appearance is part of the physical side of personal development.
+Sure, when people get to know you, they’ll judge you by more than what they see, but at first, they’re going to take a look.
+So, physical appearance is part of the physical area of personal development.

 Be conscious of self, but not self-conscious.
 There’s a certain point that we need to be conscious of ourselves, take care of it, then let it go.
 Some people worry about their appearance all day and it detracts rather than adds.
 So take care of it, and then let it go.
 Do the best you can, and let that get the job done.
-Be conscious of ourselves, but not to the point of being self-conscious.

 Your willingness to tackle subjects that are difficult and that most people have decided to let slide gives you an extraordinary edge in the marketplace.
 How can you master part of the high skills, the extraordinary skills that make you an unusual performer in the marketplace?
 It takes mind-stretch.
 Some people skip poetry and literature, history and a lot of things that seem a little difficult to attack.
 But if you always back away from something that seems a little difficult at first, you leave yourself weak.
 You leave yourself unprepared in the marketplace.
 So, don’t be afraid to tackle the heavyweight stuff.
 It may be a lot easier than you think once you get into it and learn skill after skill.